CootCraig/nanoc_blog/blog/content/posts/2016-06-24-cymatic-vibration-motor.md

 Make a variable speed vibration motor using an arduino and a tinyESC v2

-## tinyESC v2 - Brushed Speed Controller
+## tinyESC v2 - Brushless Speed Controller

 <a href="https://www.sparkfun.com/products/13204" target="_blank">sparkfun page</a> tinyESC v2 - Brushed Speed Controller